veox/python3-krakenex/README.rst

 You can also generate your own with, e.g., ``make html`` in ``doc``.
 This requires ``sphinx`` and its ``rtd`` theme.

-For a list of public/private Kraken API methods, see their `API documentation`_.
+For the most up-to-date list of public/private Kraken API methods, see their `API documentation`_.

 .. _latest: https://python3-krakenex.readthedocs.io/en/latest/